post-image

 The facts and evidence included in the report validated the sailors' opinions that working conditions and practices needed to be improved before sending American sailors back to loading duties.
 However, as was standard practice, the facts and evidence of the report were interpreted by Navy captains and commanders in an "opinions" section.
 Although the report was unable to find evidence of a specific cause for the explosions, the "opinion" section of the inquiry theorized that if the explosions were caused by human error, it was likely caused by the deceased Black sailors themselves.
 Specifically, the opinion was the explosions were caused by "rough or careless handling by an individual or individuals," not any failures of leadership.
 To back this claim, Naval leadership included the racist myth that Black sailors were inherently inferior to White sailors, including the opinion that Black sailors were "neither temperamentally [nor] intellectually capable of handling high explosives."

-Interestingly, the Naval inquiry's assertion regarding the incompetence of the Black sailors was directly refuted by an internal document written by the Admiral of the Twelfth Navy Division in early August which stated: "Negro divisions have heretofore turned in a satisfactory record in the loading of ammunition.
+The Naval inquiry's assertion regarding the incompetence of the Black sailors was directly contradicted by an internal document written by the Admiral of the Twelfth Navy Division in early August which stated: "Negro divisions have heretofore turned in a satisfactory record in the loading of ammunition.
 Their records of tons per man per day equal those of civilian stevedores in this area."

 The Navy's final report ultimately absolved all White officers and commanders of wrongdoing.
 The inquiry report stated that the aforementioned illegal actions of Port Chicago command "were contrary to the Coast Guard shiploading regulations [but] were not dangerous and did not increase the hazards."